 In 2021 Covid meant that the project took a digital form, gathering more stories and adding brass bands and folk singing to the mix.

-Find out more about each version of INTERWOVEN below.
+The film charts the project from 2019 to the present day, and you can find out more about each version of INTERWOVEN below.

 Woven Into Song was a collaborative performance by boliyan singers and choirs from Kirklees.
 It tells the stories of economic migrants from the industrial revolution to the present day.